 The peppercorn is the berry itself as opposed to the seeds.
-It is recommended to avoid the pepper mill with this alternative as it is very delicate.
+Avoiding the pepper mill with this alternative is recommended as it is very delicate.
 Instead, use a spice grinder to create smaller flakes for dishes.

-Use this as a bright pop of color on top of dishes instead of cooked into them.
-If you find it’s difficult to find at your local store, try looking at the ethnic spice shops nearby.
+Use pink peppercorns for a bright pop of color on top of dishes instead of cooking into them.
+If you find it difficult to find at your local store, try looking at the ethnic spice shops nearby.

-Green peppercorns do originate from the same Piper Nigrum that white and black peppercorns come from.
-However, it’s harvested during a different time of year – in January.
-Green peppercorns have a more subtle flavor than both white and black peppercorns.
-This is a great substitution to use if you want to avoid black flakes in your meal from black pepper.
+Green pepper has a more subtle flavor than both white and black peppercorns.
+This is a great substitution if you want to avoid black flakes from your meal from black pepper.

-As this replacement has a less intense taste, you’ll want to use more in your dishes to achieve the same burst of flavor.
+This replacement has a less intense taste.
+You’ll want to use more in your dishes to achieve the same burst of flavor.

 Use 1 ½ teaspoon for every teaspoon of white pepper.

-Use one teaspoon of ginger for every teaspoon of white pepper.
+Use one teaspoon of ground ginger for every teaspoon of white pepper.